-Myanmar officially the Republic of the Union of Myanmar and formerly known as Burma, is a sovereign state located in South East Asia and member of the ASEAN.
-This former British colony borders to the north and northeast with China, Thailand and Laos to its east, to its west with Bangladesh and India and to the southwest with the Andaman Sea and the Bay of Bengal.
-It has an estimated population of 51 500 000 inhabitants.
-Since 2005, its capital is Naypyidaw, although the former capital, Yangon, is its most populated city.
+Myanmar, officially the Republic of the Union of Myanmar and formerly known as Burma, is a sovereign state located in South East Asia and a member of the ASEAN.
+This former British colony borders China to the north and northeast, Thailand and Laos to its east, India and Bangladesh to its west and to the southwest with the Andaman Sea and the Bay of Bengal.
+It has an estimated population of around 52 million inhabitants.
+Since 2005, its capital is Naypyidaw, although the former capital, Yangon, is its most populated city and economic center.
 Its official currency is the Burmese Kyat (MMK).

-The country's main economic activity is the agriculture, with rice as its predominant crop, which occupies about half of the arable land.
-Other plantations include the cotton, peanut, hevea, rubber and sugar.
-It also highlights the logging, being the main world producer of teak.
-Regarding the industry, its main activities are garment and oil and gas exploration.
+The country's main economic activity is agriculture.
+Rice is its predominant crop, occupying about half of the country's arable land.
+Other plantations produce cotton, peanuts, hevea, rubber and sugar.
+It also is a major centre for logging, and is the main global producer of teak.
+With regards to industry, its main activities are garments and oil and gas exploration.
 Myanmar also produces precious stones such as rubies, sapphires, pearls, and jade.
-Tourism is rapidly expanding, reaching about 5 million visitors in 2016, when in 2011 were just over 790,000.
+Tourism is rapidly expanding, reaching about 3.5 million visitors in 2018.

-Below, you can learn on why and how to invest in Myanmar, investment opportunities and banking options, set up a company and properly structure your Burmese business and how to get residency and citizenship in this Asian emerging market.
+Below, you can find why and how to set up a company and do business in Myanmar, its banking and investment options, and how to get residency and eventually citizenship in this Southeast Asian country.

 If you want to set up a company, open a bank account, invest, immigrate and/or obtain residency permits and even citizenship in Myanmar, get in contact with us directly for a free private consultation.